alnoki/AAAAAA/doc/dev-guide/concepts/tools.rst

 :xref:`Anaconda` contains a collection of
 :ref:`Python packages <python:tut-packages>` that are :xref:`free <money>` to
-download and use.
+:wiki-pg:`download` and use.
 The base :xref:`Anaconda` collection has way more :ref:`Python packages <python:tut-packages>` than :term:`AAAAAA` require, so you can use :doc:`Miniconda<conda:user-guide/install/index>` to acess only the ones that you need